Skip to Content

 Addressing other common concerns

-One of the difficulties of discussing how video games affect people is that many parents will attribute their children's misbehavior to whatever video game they happened to be playing at the time of the offense.
-If we're being honest, then we'd have to acknowledge that children are experts at getting themselves into trouble; they don't need video games to help them.
+One of the difficulties of discussing how video games affect people is that many parents will attribute their children's misbehavior to whatever video game they happened to be playing around the time of the offense.
+But that's not really fair to anyone - children have always been experts at getting themselves into trouble, and they've never needed video games to help them.

-Kids get into things they shouldn't, teenagers rebel, and siblings constantly seek reasons to fight.
-This is how children behave, and it's been this way ever since Cain and Abel.
-Video games might be involved in a situation, but we should make sure that they really are the root of the issue before assigning blame.
+Since Cain and Abel, kids have been getting into things they should leave alone, teenagers have been lazy and rebellious, and siblings have always found reasons to bicker.
+A video game might be involved in a situation, but we should make sure that they really are the root of the issue before assigning blame.

 For example, throughout the ages, children have "forgotten" to do their homework.
 Homework is rarely enjoyable and often thoroughly boring, so parents have always had to put in some effort to keep their children from getting distracted.
-Despite this being a problem in just about every household, people started treating it differently when children began playing video games instead of getting their homework done.
-From the perspective of these parents, a toy or comic book might be a "distraction", but video games are an "addiction" or "obsession".
-Are they really so different?
+Despite this being a problem in just about every household since the homework was invented, people started treating it differently when children began playing video games instead of getting their homework done.

-As a side note, I've set aside a little section of my game reviews to give people a rough idea of how long they need for a reasonable session of each game.
-On average, it seems like most games need about fifteen minutes, though there are some exceptions.
+As a side note, I've set aside a little section of my game reviews to give people a rough idea of how long the player needs to set aside for a reasonable session of each game.
+On average, it seems like most gaming sessions need a minimum of about fifteen minutes.

 Unsupervised children and firearms don't mix